splNovikov/tatneft/presentation/scripts/README-EXPORT-PDF.md

   devServerPort: 5173,               // Dev server port
   waitForDiagrams: true,             // Wait for PlantUML diagrams
   timeout: 30000,                    // Page load timeout
-});
+  maxSlides: 10,                     // Maximum number of slides to export (optional, exports all if not specified) });
 ```

 ## Notes